C-4PO/parkgate-io-hooks/README.md

 ***

 ## Parkgate IO Provider
 The `ParkgateProvider` should be placed at the root of the application.
-Internaly using the _React Context API_, the provider manages the data-flow of the application. __Parkgate IO Hooks__ must be instantiated inside components nested within the `ParkgateProvider` and the same component.
+Internaly using the _React Context API_, the provider manages the data-flow of the application. __Parkgate IO Hooks__ must be instantiated inside components nested within the `ParkgateProvider` and not the same component.

-> Once an application is wrapped in the provider the application will be rendered useless outside of the Parkgate IO Platform experience.
+> Once an application is wrapped in the provider, the application will be not render useless within the Parkgate IO Platform experience.
 A developer testing evironment is still in development and will be posted soon.
 Stay tuned!

 ### Usage